Jasmia Robinson: Britain’s Next Top Model Cycle 2

 Robinson applied to Living TV’s Britain's Next Top Model, Cycle 2 at 18.
 In the show Robinson won three tasks the highest amount from all the contestants.
 She also received two first call-outs and appeared twice in the two bottom two where she survived over Yvette Stubbs and was eliminated when Abbey Clancy survived her second bottom two appearance.
-She came third in the competition.
+She became the last contestant to be eliminated in the competition.

 Modeling

 In 2010 Robinson featured as one of the models at the 2010 Afro Hair and Beauty Show with the likes of model Annaliese Dayes.

 Robinson was also a chosen model at London Fashion Week in 2010 walking for independent designer Georgie W Couture's autumn/winter 2010-2011 collection.

-TV Appearances
+TV appearances

 After the show Robinson made TV appearances as a model on programs such as The Friday Night Project as one of rapper Kanye West's "Golden Girls" and on BBC 2's Never Mind the Buzzcocks as Beyoncé.
 In 2010 she appeared as an underwear model for Trinny and Susannah on The Alan Titchmarsh Show.